Phase transitions, anomalous baryon number violation and electroweak multiplet dark matter: Theory formalism

 In the following analysis, we construct the sphaleron energy using a single scalar multiplet extension to the SM, while referring to $V(H,\Phi)$ as a general object to demonstrate the main ideas.
+We define that $V(H,\Phi)$ vanishes in the limit $\xi\rightarrow\infty$.
 We will present the explicit interaction terms in the next section.
-With a single multiplet extension to the SM, either term in the right hand side of Eq.~\eqref{eq::sphaleron_general} can be written as:
+The field energy can be written as